 A bad transformer or faulty wires that run to or from the transformer can cause the thermostat to receive low voltage or no power at all.
 Corrosion and pests can lead to such issues.

 Make sure that the wires look correct.
-If not, call a professional to deal with the problem.
+If there are places along the wire where the sheathing or insulation of the wiring is damaged, a short could exist.
+If so, call a professional to deal with the problem.

 - A broken thermostat